Samira273/Bosta-Task/README.md

 # Bosta-task

-This simple app consists of two screens, in a MMVM structure.
+This simple app consists of two screens, in a MVVM structure.
 I have used Swinjict as a framework to support DI, Reachability to check connectivity, Moya as a network Layer framework, SwiftMessages to show error and success messages, and kingfisher for displaying images. first screen i attempt to retrieve profile info of the user and his albums and displaying them in a tableview, i achieved it using DiffableDataSource.
 Second screen I attempt to get the images of this selected album, in a collectionview also using DiffableDataSource and UICollectionViewLayout.